 Cab from Stockholm Central

 If you take Arlanda Express, you still need to get from Central Station to your hotel.
-A short taxi ride in Stockholm city is 200–350 SEK.
+A short onward taxi ride in the city adds extra cost.
 Add this to the train ticket and the math becomes:

 - 2 travelers via FIXATAXI: 595 SEK